-Massachusetts Institute of Technology, Office of the President, records of Special Assistant to the President Mary Rowe
+Massachusetts Institute of Technology, Office of the President, records of Special Assistant to the President and Ombudsperson Mary Rowe

 Scope and Contents

 This set of records represent the administrative work of Mary Rowe who held the position of Special Assistant to the President and Ombudsperson at the Massachusetts Institute of Technology (MIT).
 She was the first to hold the newly created position of Special Assistant to the President for Women and Work when she came to MIT in February 1973.
 (In this position, from the beginning she served both women and men.)
 Soon more broadly, she was Special Assistant to the President, and then Special Assistant to the President and Ombudsperson.
 In 1980, MIT President Paul Gray established the Ombuds Office and appointed Rowe and Clarence G. Williams as MIT's first ombudspersons.
 The bulk of the records span the period from February 1973 when Rowe started at MIT through 2014, when she retired from the position.

 Notably, from the beginning in 1973, Rowe saw both men and women, faculty, staff, and students, with any kind of workplace concern; many issues of concern are mirrored in the sets of policies and recommendations developed over the years at MIT that are documented in this set of records.
 However, it is important to note that at MIT, the Ombudsperson served as independent, impartial, informal, and confidential complaint handlers.
 Therefore this set of records contains no case records about specific contacts and meetings with individuals.
 The MIT Ombuds Office does not keep permanent records of confidential communications.
 Permanent records kept by the Office include only statistical information, analyses, and recommendations to the Institute.
 Confidential records are regularly destroyed.